frida/frida-website/_docs/javascript-api.md

 +   `Stalker.queueDrainInterval`: an integer specifying the time in milliseconds between each time the event queue is drained.
 Defaults to 250 ms, which means that the event queue is drained four times per second.
+You may also set this property to zero to disable periodic draining and instead call `Stalker.flush()` when you would like the queue to be drained.

 ## ApiResolver